How does convertible term life insurance work?

 How to convert term to whole life insurance

 When switching from term to whole life insurance, you need to determine if your term policy has a conversion provision written into the policy or a term conversion rider.
-To find out if your policy allows for conversions or has a rider, you should be able to look for it in your policy terms.
+To find out if your policy allows for conversions or has a rider, you should read through your policy contract.
 Or you can contact your life insurance company so they can talk you through your options.
 If you're shopping for term life insurance, ask ahead of time if your policy will have a term conversion life insurance rider in case you ever want to switch it over to a permanent option.

 Alternatives to switching from term to whole life insurance